GabrieleT0/E-commerce-with-JEE/README.md

 # E-commerce-with-JEE
-Web application created during the technologies and software for the web university course.
+Web application created during the university course of technologies and software for the web.